How To Remove From White Pages and Restore Your Privacy Today

 Paste the profile link you copied in Step 3 into the space provided.
 Once complete, click “Opt-out.”

-Whitepages asks everyone to select one of four reasons for removing their information:
+Whitepages asks everyone to select one of four removal reasons from the website:

-- I just want to keep my information private
+- A desire to keep your information private

 Choose the reason that best fits your motive and click “Submit.”